jul-fls/Plex-Show-Subtitles-On-Rewind/README.md

 ### Optional Command-Line Arguments:

 - Use the `-help` launch argument to list all other available launch arguments, including:
+     - `-background`: Windows Only: The program runs in the background without showing a console.
+Alternatively, background mode can be enabled in the settings.ini file.
      - `-stop`: Stops all other running instances of the app.
 Useful if you launched another instance in background mode, so you don't have to end it via task manager.
-     - `-background`: Windows Only: The program runs in the background without showing a console.
-Alternatively, background mode can be enabled in the settings.ini file.
-     - `-debug` and `-verbose`: See more detailed logging output to the console.
-Debug contains the highest detail.
+     - `-settings-template`: Generate a default settings config file template.
+     - `-no-force-debug`: For development, doesn't force the program into DebugExtra mode when debugging.
+     - `-token-template`: Generate an example token config file.
      - `-allow-duplicate-instance`: New app instance will not close if it detects another is already connected to the same server.
-     - `-token-template`: Generate an example token config file
-     - `-settings-template`: Generate a default settings config file template
      - `-update-settings-file`: Update your old settings file version, to include missing settings (if any) and update any settings descriptions.
 A backup will be created.
      - `-test-settings`: Load your settings file and show which values are valid, and which are not and therefore will be set to default.